valdeza/unsorted/win/common-troubleshooting.md

           Allows scripted querying and manipulation of the Windows registry.
 * `sc`  - Service Control Manager CLI
           Can be used to delete service entries with a missing or invalid reference, like when using the Oracle Database uninstaller.
+* `certutil` - Certificate Services Utility
+               Can also be used to view cryptographic hashes for any file.
+See `certutil -hashfile -?` for more information.

 ## File sharing (Windows-to-Windows)
 In order of my most to least common: